Amazon's Grand Search For 2nd Headquarters Ends With Split: NYC And D.C. Suburb

 Amazon's HQ2 is getting divided by two.

-Instead of building a massive second headquarters in one location, Amazon is expected to announce as early as Tuesday, that it would build two offices, one in New York City and another in Northern Virginia near Washington, D.C., according to a person familiar with the plan.
-The specific locations are expected to be the Long Island City neighborhood in Queens and the Crystal City area in Arlington, Va.
+Instead of building a massive second headquarters in one location, Amazon announced Tuesday that it would build two offices, one in New York City and another in Northern Virginia near Washington, D.C.
+The specific locations are the Long Island City neighborhood in Queens and Arlington, Va.

+Amazon said it will invest a total of $5 billion and that each location would get more than 25,000 jobs, paying an average of more than $150,000.
+In Arlington, the jobs will be located in what Amazon called National Landing, a rebranded name for the neighborhood known as Crystal City near Reagan National Airport.

+The company also announced that it will open an operations center in Nashville, with more than 5,000 new jobs.

+In explaining its decision to split HQ2, the company said: "We can recruit more top talent by being in two locations.
+These are fantastic cities that attract a lot of great talent."

+Amazon said it expects to receive incentives of $1.525 billion in New York and almost $600 million in Arlington, based on the jobs it brings and space it occupies.
+The company said it would generate an estimated $10 billion in extra tax revenue over the next 20 years in New York and an estimated $3.2 billion in Arlington.

-As NPR reported last week, Amazon's surprising decision to split HQ2 between the two is an anticlimactic ending for the much-publicized, Olympic-style search that lasted over a year and attracted 238 bids from across the U.S. and Canada.
+As NPR reported last week, Amazon's surprising decision to split HQ2 between the two is an anticlimactic ending for the much-publicized, Olympic-style search that lasted more than a year and attracted 238 bids from across the U.S. and Canada.

 New York and the D.C. area already have a considerable Amazon presence.
 But the company's decision to strengthen its footprint in America's financial and political centers could prove particularly helpful as the company continues to face criticism from power brokers over its size and reach into so many sectors.

-The process has also given Amazon extensive information about top U.S. and Canadian locations to potentially negotiate other deals — for additional offices, warehouses or data centers, for example.
+The process has also given Amazon extensive information about top U.S. and Canadian locations to potentially negotiate other deals similar to Nashville's — for additional offices, warehouses or data centers, for example.

-The biggest draw of the Amazon HQ2 bidding process was a much-coveted promise of 50,000 jobs touted to pay an annual average of some $100,000.
+The biggest draw of the Amazon HQ2 bidding process was a much-coveted promise of 50,000 jobs touted to pay six-figure salaries.
 Yet, Amazon's move would bring these well-paying jobs to areas where six-figure salaries are not unusual.
-The latest average wage is already around $100,100 a year in Arlington, Va., according to the Bureau of Labor Statistics.
+The latest average wage is already around $100,100 a year in Arlington, according to the Bureau of Labor Statistics.
 The average wage in Manhattan is $160,500 a year, although the average wage in Queens is just under $55,700 a year.

+Both New York and the D.C. area already have clusters of tech jobs, including offices of the biggest tech companies.
+CEO Jeff Bezos had famously started Amazon in Seattle, partly because of the available recruiting pool from Seattle-based Microsoft.

 Amazon By The Numbers